 Here are some events I use:

 - 70% Scroll Depth

 All of these actions are indicators of a quality website visit.
 Compare the results of these quality actions in this campaign to other The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve.
 More.

 I’ve written before about how to use URL parameters and Google Analytics to check your results.
 I’ve also provided an example of how doing so uncovered conversions that Facebook wasn’t reporting.

 Set up your URL parameters however you’d like, but I prefer the Dynamic URL Builder that Facebook provides within ad creation.
-You can have it automatically pull information like the campaign name, An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. name, placement, ad name, and more.
+You can have it automatically pull information like the campaign name, An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More name, A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More, ad name, and more.

 And then, you can check the traffic that comes from people arriving from that link within Google Analytics.
 Go to Acquisition > Campaigns > All Campaigns, and you can then view information like bounce rate, average session duration, and the number of goals completed (assuming you have set goals up).

 Once again, compare this information to your typical traffic — or maybe even typical referral traffic, or referral traffic from Facebook.
 What do you expect for bounce rate, average session duration, and conversion rate on goals?
 How does this campaign compare?

 This post was actually inspired by an eye-opening discovery that I made with one of my campaigns.
 Allow me to explain what happened and how I detected the problem.